nondescryptid/opendoc-state-court-judgments/2019_SGMC_21/report.md

 16     A police report was subsequently lodged in relation to the Event (ASOF, Tab C).
 The matter was investigated by an investigation officer, Assistant Superintendent of Police Lee Ting Wei (as he then was) (PW1, the “**IO**”).

 17     On 20 December 2016 at 10.00 am, the IO recorded a statement from the defendant (Exh P5, the “**Statement**”) under the provisions of s 22 of the _Criminal Procedure Code_ (Cap 68, 2012 Rev Ed) (“**CPC**”).
 The defendant chose to speak in English.
 No threat, inducement or promise was made before or during the recording of the Statement.
 The Statement was recorded accurately.
 After the Statement was recorded, it was read back to the defendant in English.
 He affirmed the Statement to be true and correct.
 He was asked to sign the Statement, but he refused.
-The recording of the Statement concluded at 10.48 am that day.[\[note: 3\]](#Ftn_3)
+The recording of the Statement concluded at 10.48 am that day.[^3]

 18     The IO testified that after recording the defendant’s answers, he informed the defendant that he was required to sign the Statement.
 The defendant asked if he would receive a copy of the Statement after signing it.
 The IO replied that he would not, as the Statement was a confidential document meant for police investigations.
-The defendant then refused to sign the Statement.[\[note: 4\]](#Ftn_4)
+The defendant then refused to sign the Statement.[^4]

 19     (It was not in dispute that subsequently, on 28 November 2017, the IO recorded two statements from the defendant under the provisions of s 23 of the CPC (Exhs P7 and P8, the “s 23 statements”).
-The defendant did sign both s 23 statements.[\[note: 5\]](#Ftn_5) The IO testified that the defendant did so after being told that he would be given a copy of these statements.[\[note: 6\]](#Ftn_6))
+The defendant did sign both s 23 statements.[^5] The IO testified that the defendant did so after being told that he would be given a copy of these statements.[^6])

 #### Defence